 The option of no action was not appropriate in relation to this Byelaw.
 The option to replace the Emergency Byelaw was a requirement, but how to create a suitable replacement was discussed.
-The D&SIFCA Byelaw & Permitting Sub-Committee (B&PSC) formulated a sub-group known as the Byelaw Technical Working Group (BTWG) to explore different drafting options.
-The BTWG have their own Terms of Reference which includes a reporting requirement to the B&PSC.
-A draft was developed by the BTWG which met the expectations of the B&PSC and on 26th February

-2019 it was accepted as a suitable draft to progress.
+The D&S IFCA B&PSC formulated a sub-group known as the Byelaw Technical Working Group (BTWG) to explore different drafting options.
+The BTWG has its own Terms of Reference which includes a reporting requirement to the B&PSC.
+A draft was developed by the BTWG which met the expectations of the B&PSC and on 26th February 2019 it was accepted as a suitable draft to progress.
 Minutes are taken of all B&PSC meetings and approved minutes and officer papers for any such meeting are published on the Authority's website.
-On 13th June 2019 the draft Exemptions Byelaw will be presented to the B&PSC with the expectation that they approve the Exemptions Byelaw 2019 being subjected to a period of formal consultation.
+On 13th June 2019 the draft